-The provider had not taken the appropriate steps to ensure that all staff underwent a thorough recruitment process and had not assured themselves that patients were cared for, or supported by GPs who were suitable to work in a healthcare environment and we have told the provider that they must take action to improve.
+The provider had not taken the appropriate steps to ensure that all staff underwent a thorough recruitment process and had not assured themselves that patients were cared for, or supported by GP's who were suitable to work in a healthcare environment and we have told the provider that they must take action to improve.

-The provider did not have appropriate systems in place for the reliable and safe, storage and administration of medicines.
+We found the provider did not have appropriate systems in place for safe storage, administration and recording of medicines.